 |Other||Joomla! , SQL

-LabVIEW (Laboratory Visual Instrumentation Engineering Workbench) - platform and programming environment developed by National Instruments.
-LabVIEW was used by the Computer Module to develop few fully-integrated software systems for whole-cell patch-clamp recordings experiments on retinal cells in vitro.
-Few systems (ZStim is one of them) developed are used in laboratories of Dr. Kraft, Dr. Keyser, Dr. Amthor, and will be used in laboratory of Dr. Gawne for recording from single neurons and groups of neurons in visual cortex in vivo.
+LabVIEW (Laboratory Visual Instrumentation Engineering Workbench) - platform and programming environment developed at National Instruments.
+LabVIEW was used by the Research Programming and Computational Analysis Core to develop several fully-integrated software systems for whole-cell patch-clamp recording and other experiments on retinal or neural cells in vitro.
+Few developed systems (ZStim is one of them) are used in Vision Science laboratories for recording from single retinal cells and groups of cells in vitro.

 PHP is a server side scripting language for web development.
 The latest web program developed in PHP was the Advanced Search for Publications that can be found at http://www.uab.edu/vsrc/members/58-advanced-search.
 The system allows search for publications of multiple authors in collaboration with UAB for selected period of time.

-The instrumentation schedulers that were configured and are supported by the Computer Module and used by Flow Cytometry Core Facility and VSRC Molecular/Cellular Analysis module are open source PHP programs that are although rarely, have to be modified to fit the needs of users.
+The instrumentation schedulers that were configured and are supported by the Computer Module and used by Flow Cytometry Core Facility and VSRC Ocular Phenotyping and Molecular Analysis Module are open source PHP programs that are although rarely, have to be modified to fit the needs of users.

 Java3D and Adobe Flash.
 The only web API developed using Java3D and Flash is the demonstration of rotating cubes for Dr. A. Dobbins and can be viewed at http://www.vsrc.uab.edu/adobbins.
 (Adobe Flash Player has to be installed for the web browser).
 I must say that it was one my favorite projects.
 The display is fully interactive, and following instructions written under the animation screen, user can change number of cubes, speed of rotation, tilt and rotation axis.
 You may have to click on the display before using the controls.